 In order to do this, there have to be some preliminary steps taken.
 First, a well-defined understanding of what adhesion success and failure actually are needs to be established.
 This seems obvious but putting skin on the bones of the issue and formalizing the performance requirements helps create achievable and manageable standards.
 This clear, diagnostic approach also gets to the heart of what the trouble truly is.
 It could be an inadequate adhesive, or a faulty curing process or an issue with the state of the material surface.
 Systematically checking off these possibilities gets you that much closer to the source of the problem.

 It can be a knee-jerk reaction to only say: if the adhesion failed it must be the adhesive.
 This is a fine place to start.
-It is logical to contact your adhesive vendor and look into handling requirements and curing methods if you are experiencing an adhesive.
-But if his is where the investigation into the root cause ends, the full picture will never be seen.
+It is logical to contact your adhesive vendor and look into handling requirements and curing methods if you are experiencing an adhesive failure.
+But if this is where the investigation into the root cause ends, the full picture will never be seen.

 If the adhesive and the curing process are looked into and the adhesion issue persists, in our experience, this means the material surface holds the key to understanding where the problem is originating.